-When you’re on the friendship prowl you absolutely must get prepared.
-Most homeschoolers connect through social media, so you need to get yours ready to sell yourself.
-Remember, you’re trying to attract female friends, and women can be judgey.
+When you’re on the friendship prowl, you absolutely must get prepared.
+Most homeschoolers connect through social media, so you need to get your ready to sell yourself.
+Remember, you’re trying to attract female friends, and women can be jugey.
 Let’s get started.
 Change your profile picture.
 Make it something intriguing, interesting, and mysterious.
 Show just enough of yourself to prove you are a real person, but not enough to show how really hot or hot mess you are.
 Leave a little something to the imagination.

 While you’re logged in, go ahead and rewrite your public bio.
 Here’s mine: